10 Public Pools Around Boston

 5. Latta Brothers Memorial Swimming and Wading Pool

-Somerville residents can check out the Latta Brothers pool, which is open every day from 11 a.m. to 7 p.m.
+Somerville’s Latta Brothers pool, which is open every day from 11 a.m. to 7 p.m., is a great, free way to squeeze in some laps in this summer.

 6. Mirabella Pool

 On the edge of the North End is Mirabella Pool.
 For only $15 a season or $3 a day, adults can take advantage of the pool while kids play the in spray ground.
-The complex also has basketball courts, an indoor ice skating rink, bocce courts, and baseball fields.
+There’s also a concession stand and swimming lessons for kids.

 7. Boston University Fitness and Recreation Center